- Natural Stone

 Care + Maintenance

-These recommendations are based on those from The Marble Institute of America.
+These recommendations for stone care and maintenance are based on those from The Marble Institute of America.
 If you have any questions or concerns regarding the information outlined below, please contact your Stone Source Sales Consultant for more information.
+For additional information about natural stone and other materials, please refer to the Stone Source Usage Guide.
 For specific product recommendations, see Care + Maintenance: Suggested Products.

 WHAT YOU SHOULD KNOW ABOUT